With Treatment

 Services provided:

-Cornerstone Recovering Community is an inpatient heroin rehabilitation center in Chicago, IL, 60628 zip code.
+Cornerstone Recovering Community is an in-patient heroin rehabilitation center in Chicago, IL, 60628 zip code.

 Address: 103 West 112th Street, Chicago, IL 60628 in Cook County